-- A Calcium-containing stones are the most common (70%). - B. Magnesium-ammonium-phosphatestones, alsoknown as struvitestones, are almost always associated with urinary tract infection with urea-splitting bacteria, such as Proteus mirabilis. - C. Uric acid stones are less common and are radiolucent, making diagnosis by plain films alone difficult. - D. Cystine stones are rare and associated with cystinuria, a rare autosomal recessive hereditary disorder.
+- A. Calcium-containing stones are the most common (70%). - B. Magnesium-ammonium-phosphate stones, also known as struvite stones, are almost always associated with urinary tract infection with ureasplitting bacteria, such as Proteus mirabilis. - C. Uric acid stones are less common and are radiolucent, making diagnosis by plain films alone difficult. - and associated with D. Cystine stones are rare cystinuria, a rare autosomal recessive hereditary disorder.